-Taking on a more substantive talent management oversight role isn’t easy.
-It requires boards to strike a balance between acting strategically to ensure the strength of the company without stepping into the role of management.
-To maintain a healthy balance, directors should be exploring three levels of leadership in their organizations:
+Taking a more substantive role in talent management oversight can be challenging, requiring boards to strike a balance: acting strategically to support the company’s strength without stepping into the role of management.
+With this in mind, we offer a framework to help maintain healthy oversight at three different levels of the organization: